New restrictions imposed in parts of UK as cases rise and R rate passes one | ITV News

 New restrictions imposed in parts of UK as cases rise and R rate passes one

-Tough new Covid-19 lockdown measures have been imposed in parts of the UK as cases continued to rise and the R number climbed above one.
+Tough new Covid-19 lockdown measures have been announced for parts of the UK as cases continued to rise and the R number climbed above one.

 New measures banning people from mixing in homes and gardens will be imposed on Birmingham, Solihull and Sandwell from Tuesday in response to a rocketing infection rate in the area.